toptekkie/steamtruck.github.io/_posts/2019-12-16-WITF5-Making-Sense.md

 Organics = Cow mooing; Glass = Smashing glass sound; Paper = Crunching paper sound etc.

 Then came Halloween and the sensors were placed at various spots around a Haunted House with suitable (well lets say scary!) sound effects.
-Two years running and this is a hit/
+Two years running and this is a hit

 In earlier 2018 I created a stand-alone sensor to trigger a 1 minute timer and switch a remote relay to control the Xmas train in the Salmo and District Chamber of Commerce